-Furthermore, the Board uses all available media to communicate.
-Directory Information may be in, but not be limited to print, video and/or web-based media.
-In the event a parent or guardian objects to the disclosure of any or all of the information designated herein as Directory Information, written notice must be provided to the local school principal within 14 days of receipt of this notice.
-Should you have questions regarding this information, please contact your local school principal or Mr. Terry Wilhite, Director of Communications, Baldwin County Public Schools at 251-937-0324.
+Furthermore, the Board uses all available media (audio and video) to communicate, including but not limited to promotional videos.
+Directory Information may be in, but not be limited to print, video, audio and/or web-based media.
+In the event a parent or guardian objects to the disclosure of any or all of the information designated herein as Directory Information, you may opt out by visiting bcbe.org/optout and complete the form and digital signature for each school year in which you wish to opt-out of directory information on your child's behalf.
+Should you have questions regarding this information, please contact your local school principal or Ms. Chasity Riddick, Communications Project Manager, Baldwin County Public Schools at 251-970-4433.